gorilla-moverz-dao/gorilla-moverz-website/README.md

 | ----------------------------------------------- | ----------------------------------------------- |
 | ![screenshot 3](public/screenshots/banana6.png) | ![screenshot 4](public/screenshots/banana3.png) |

+# Component Overview

+An overview of the main components can be found in [COMPONENTS.md](COMPONENTS.md).

 # Local Development

 The instructions to setup a local environment for the Banana farm can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
 This also includes the steps needed to add a Partner NFT.